• Skip to primary navigation

 Chef Scott Bagshaw is well-known in Winnipeg, and it’s easy to see why: he’s created some of the most interesting and delicious menus in the city.
 Head to Enoteca for fried buttermilk chicken with black garlic ranch sauce, cauliflower baked with gruyere, brown butter, and citrus, and duck breast with sour cherries and a beet reduction.
 Trust us, you won’t be disappointed with Enoteca for a memorable night out.

-Also try Bagshaw’s other restaurants, Maque and Passero (the latter of which is found at The Forks).
-We dare you to find menus as appetizing in the city!
-We recommend making a reservation for all three of the restaurants.
+Also, try Bagshaw’s other restaurant, Passero.
+It’s one of the most appetizing menus in the city!
+We recommend making a reservation for both of the restaurants.

 Clementine